-Welcome to Part Two of our Top Wineries to Visit in Moldova Guide.
-If you haven't read Part 1, find it here.
+Welcome to part two of our 6 Top Wineries to Visit in Moldova guide.
+If you haven't yet, read part one.

 Cricova - For Sparkling Wine Lovers

-Cricova is a very famous sparkling wine and dry wine producer in Moldova.
+Cricova is one of the top wineries in Moldova for sparkling and dry wine.
 Most locals would not go without a bottle of their sparkling wine on New Year’s Eve.

 Cricova’s wine cellars are the second largest in Moldova, boasting 120km in total length.
 These tunnels carved in limestone have been here since the 15th century when they were dug out to build Moldova’s capital city, Chisinau.
 Post-Soviet occupation of Moldova in the aftermath of WWII, the tunnels were converted into a large subterranean complex of wine roads, as deep as 100 meters.
 The porosity of the limestone creates a perfect environment to store wines, where the temperature is about 12C all year round.